 New York Polyphony’s debut album I sing the birth was released in 2007.
 The disc—an intimate meditation on the Christmas season—garnered unanimous praise.
 Gramophone named it “one of the season’s best,” BBC Music Magazine selected it as ‘Editor’s Christmas Choice’, and Classic FM Magazine (UK) deemed it “a disc for all seasons.”

 Since its founding in 2006, New York Polyphony has maintained an active performance schedule.
 The ensemble has toured extensively, participating in major concert series and festivals throughout North America and Europe.
-Highlights includes Dallas Chamber Music Series; Miller Theatre at Columbia University Early Music Series; Ardee Baroque Festival (Ireland); Vendsyssel Festival (Denmark); Festival de Música de Morelia (Mexico); Elora Festival (Canada); and Choral at Cadogan Hall in London.
+Highlights includes Dallas Chamber Music Series; Miller Theatre at Columbia University Early Music Series; Thüringer Bachwochen (Germany); Festival Oude Muziek Utrecht (Netherlands); Vendsyssel Festival (Denmark); Festival de Música de Morelia (Mexico); Elora Festival (Canada); and Choral at Cadogan Hall in London.
 They have been featured on Performance Today for American Public Media, Footprints to Paradise: A Medieval Christmas for Public Radio International, and BBC Radio 3′s In Tune.
 In December 2011, New York Polyphony made its national television debut on The Martha Stewart Show.

-Recent engagements include residencies at Dartmouth College and Mount Royal University in Calgary, Alberta, a broadcast holiday event for Minnesota Public Radio, and the European premiere of the Missa Charles Darwin—a newly commissioned secular Mass setting based on texts of Charles Darwin by composer Gregory Brown—at the Museum für Naturkunde in Berlin, Germany.
-In April, New York Polyphony completed a two-week residency at Stanford University during which the ensemble participated in the world premiere of Jonathan Berger’s chamber opera cycle Visitations with soprano Heather Buck and the St. Lawrence String Quartet.
+Recent engagements include residencies at Dartmouth College, Stanford University, and Mount Royal University in Calgary, Alberta, a broadcast holiday event for Minnesota Public Radio, and the European premiere of the Missa Charles Darwin—a newly commissioned secular Mass setting based on texts of Charles Darwin by composer Gregory Brown—at the Museum für Naturkunde in Berlin, Germany.
+In January, New York Polyphony participated in the New York premiere of Jonathan Berger’s chamber opera cycle Visitations at the PROTOTYPE Festival with soprano Mellissa Hughes and JACK Quartet.

 NEW YORK POLYPHONY is: